kearisp/react-canny/README.md

 };
 ```

-If "identify" isn't working and you need to generate an authenticated link yourself, use `authenticateCannyLink`.
+If Canny Identify isn't working and you need to generate an authenticated link yourself, use `authenticateCannyLink`.

 ```jsx
 import { CannyProvider, useCannyContext } from "react-canny";